farm-ng/amiga-dev-kit/website/docs/concepts/filter_service/README.md

 - The robot is connected to Wi-Fi, ensuring communication continuity.
 - The GPS service is receiving messages, with `accuracyNorth` and `accuracyEast` values smaller than 0.01, indicating high precision.
-- The oak0 service is active and transmitting IMU data.
+- The oak/0 sub-service is active and transmitting IMU data.

 Upon startup or recalibration, the robot needs to be moved slightly to allow the filter to converge (indicated by `has_converged` = true).